wegue-oss/wegue/docs/gallery.md

 ## [Heron](https://wegue.heron-mc.org/)

-This map displays windmills in the Netherlands.
+This webmap displays windmills in the Netherlands.
 By clicking on a windmill location a sidebar with additional information and a picture opens up.
+The application shows how Wegue can be used as a next generation client for [Heron](https://heron-mc.org/)

 ![screenshot windmills](_media/screenshot_heron.jpg)